MSc-Thesis-Samy/report/readme.md

 * [ ] ANN figure for background section
 * [ ] Optional?
 Discuss the different kinds of EAs in the background section
 * [ ] Optional?
 EAs pseudocode in the background section
-* [ ] Optional?
-Defining RL in the background section
 * [ ] Make motivations, objectives and contributions more clear in the introduction